Personal or Business, Stress is an Obstacle to Happy Living and Successful Business

 David uses more than the popular MBSR (Mindful Based Stress Reduction), whereas this methodology is of enormous benefit, but David feels it more important to find the root cause of the issue and then manage both the issue and the stress at the same time.
 By approaching Stress in this way, it diminishes the triggers and recurrence of the stress episodes.

-He has created a unique program for stress reduction, PMSDtm.
+He has created a unique program for stress reduction, PMSRtm.
 Positive Mind Stress Reduction.
-The first consultation with David is ultimately a fact finding process where David will identify specific needs and the techniques required for resolution.
-David uses exploratory discussion to identify the issues and root cause of those issues.
-From this exploration, he can prepare a program that will include modalities such as consultation, hypnosis, relaxation, meditation, communing with nature, and also simple PNF stretch exercises to alleviate stress anxiety.
+The first consultation with David is ultimately a fact-finding process where David will identify specific needs and the techniques required for resolution.
+David uses the exploratory discussion to identify the issues and root cause of those issues.
+From this exploration, he can prepare a program that will include modalities such as consultation, hypnotherapy, relaxation, mindfulness to heartfulness, communing with nature, and also simple PNF stretch exercises to alleviate stress anxiety.